Chinese Language Testing at Indiana University

 Is there Placement or Proficiency testing available for Cantonese?

-- No. East Asian Languages and Cultures only teaches and tests for Mandarin Chinese.
+- No. The Department only teaches and tests for Mandarin Chinese.

 Will taking the Placement or Proficiency test earn me course credit?